 - Information Systems Security Engineer

 - Information Security Engineer

 With significant, successful work experience in the field, management opportunities could be available to the graduate.

-Upon successful completion of this cyber security degree program, you will be able to:
+Upon successful completion of this degree program, graduates should be able to:

 - Summarize cybersecurity fundamentals and how they are interrelated and employed to achieve desired solutions and to effect mitigation strategies.

 - Analyze security and operational effects on structured network communications in wired and wireless environments.

 - Select and securely implement large-scale distributed cloud systems.